SimpliField/jsub/README.md

 ```

-You can now run my script safely!
+You can now run your script safely!

 ```js